RevenueCat/revenuecat-docs/docs_source/Integrations & Events/webhooks/event-flows.md

 ## Resubscribe Flow

-A subscriber can resubscribe to a subscription if they resume a subscription after it has expired.
+A customer can resubscribe to a subscription if they resume a subscription after it has expired.
 The webhook event that is triggered depends on the subscription’s platform and subscription group.

 [block:image]
 {